ThomasCarroll/htqc/r_course/introToR_Day1.md

 Lists are the final data-type we will look.

-In R, lists provide a general container which may hold any data-type as part of its elements.
+In R, lists provide a general container which may hold any data-types of unequal lengths as part of its elements.
 To create a list we can simply use the list() function with arguments specifying the data we wish to include in the list.